Gil-Campos/Android-Course-To-Teach/day-2/Learning Kotlin Fundamentals/README.md

 That is a bllock comment, comments are usually ignored by the compilers, we add comments to provide an explanation about what the code does because in programming we work a lot in teams.

 If you only need to add a simple explanation nothing to fancy you can use single line comments like this `// This is a single line comment`.

+AWESOME!
+You are looking more like an Android Developer every day that you practice and put yourself some challenges but try not to burn yourself doing really complicated stuff.

+To continue learning about Kotlin Fundamentlas please go to `README2` this will help you to build solid foundations about this awesome programming language and practice what you have learned here.